jhonnyLeandro/usuarios-app/README.md

 # Expenses and Investments Management

-the intent of this app is to manage the expenses and investment of our users.
+The objective of this app is to manage the expenses and investment of our users.